-The San Juan Islands were inhabited by the Northern Straits Salish people for at least 9,000 years prior to European arrival.
+The San Juan Islands were inhabited by the Northern Straits Salish people 9,000 years prior to European arrival.
 Other first nation people inhabited the islands seasonally, preserving food in summer for winters spent elsewhere.
 All were drawn to the islands by the rich abundance of food and materials found here.

-The Spanish arrived in the late 18th century with key mapping expeditions occurring in 1791 and 1792 by Captain Francisco de Eliza.
+The Spanish arrived in the late 18th century with mapping expeditions occurring in 1791 and 1792 by Captain Francisco de Eliza.

 A British expedition led by Captain George Vancouver arrived in 1792.
-The 1846 Oregon Treaty established the northwest boundary between Canada and the US as the 49th parallel, except in the San Juans, where mapping inaccuracies would later result in conflict between the U.S. and British governments.
+The 1846 Oregon Treaty established the northwest boundary between Canada and the US as the 49th parallel, except in the San Juans, were mapping inaccuracies would later result in conflict between the U.S. and British governments.

 Hudson’s Bay Company

 The Salish people followed the salmon from the ocean into the Strait of Juan de Fuca, toward San Juan Island.
 So too, did the Hudson’s Bay Company (HBC), which by the mid-1800s was one of the world’s first international business conglomerates trading in raw materials.